gsoft-inc/sg-orbit/README.md

 Since Yarn workspace feature offer native mono-repo capabilities and a seemless integration with Lerna this is our goto package manager for this project.

-When Lerna is configured to use Yarn it will delegate the installation of the NPM packages and the dependencies linking to Yarn.
+When Lerna is configured to use Yarn it will delegate to Yarn the installation of the NPM packages and the linking the monorepo packages together.
 It result in an increase of performance and a more reliable experience than using the Lerna dependencies linking feature and NPM.
 The native integration between Lerna and Yarn make it worthwill to switch from NPM to Yarn for this project.

 So why do we need Lerna if Yarn workspace take care of everything?